realkemon/home/pages/etl_ice.md

 ============

 **NOTE:** Previous overhaul versions were too far away from the original.
 Version 3 is a fresh start from the original 'Ice, by id software', which is why previous versions aren't listed below.

+### version 5 (pending)

+* Adjusted lighting and terrain blending to improve performance.
+* Increased playercount from 16vs16 to 32vs32

 ### version 4